top of page

 4. Reduced Blood Supply

-Some areas of the jaw—especially the lower molar region—have poorer blood flow, making the clot more fragile.
+Some areas of the jaw (especially the lower molar region) have poorer blood flow, making the clot less robust.

 5. Patient-Related Factors